1400 - Drug-Free Workplace and Reasonable Suspicion

 2.1.
 Drug-Free Workplace

 2.1.2.
-Any employee who has a substance abuse or alcohol abuse problem is encouraged to obtain assistance for his or her problem by admission to a drug or alcohol abuse treatment program.
+Any employee who has a substance abuse or alcohol abuse problem is encouraged to obtain assistance for the employee's problem by admission to a drug or alcohol abuse treatment program.
 Employees are strongly urged to seek such assistance before their problem becomes a matter of public knowledge or has affected his or her ability to effectively perform his or her job responsibilities.
 The Human Resource Director can provide an employee with information on substance abuse treatment options upon request.
-The District will not excuse a violation of this policy on the pretext that the employee intended to seek the assistance of a treatment program.
+The District will not excuse a violation of this policy based on the employee's intent to seek the assistance of a treatment program.

 2.2.
 Penalties for Violation